PhoenixTales/wiki.gothicarchive.org/index.md

 To contribute, submit a change ("pull request") [on GitHub](https://github.com/phoenixTales/wiki.gothicarchive.org).
 The easiest way to do this is the `edit` button in the bottom right corner of each page.
 After the change is reviewed by our moderation team, it will appear online.
 Your contribution will be credited in the [commit history here](https://github.com/PhoenixTales/wiki.gothicarchive.org/commits/main).
 Content quoted on this wiki is Copyright 1997-2001 [Piranha Bytes Software GmbH](https://piranha-bytes.com/).
 The compilation and analysis are under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/) - you agree that whatever you contribute may be used by anyone for free, as long as they credit you.

 ### Speculation
 Speculation on how to fix / elaborate on Piranha Bytes' material is not welcome.
-Please only quote or summarize, and avoid anything that is not present in source material.
+Please only quote, summarize or synthesize, and avoid anything that is not present in source material at all.

 ### Other games
 We accept information from other Piranha Bytes projects, but only if it expands on ideas that first appeared during development of Gothic I, and is separated under sub-heading "Other Games".